scottnorton-io/pci-dss-reference-architecture/reference-material-for-review/pci-dss-v4-prioritized-gap-guidance/pci-dss-v4-requirements-and-testing-procedures-annotized.md

 ###### DEFINED APPROACH REQUIREMENTS

-are implemented as follows to safeguard PAN during transmission over open, public networks:
+4.2.1 Strong cryptography and security protocolsare implemented as follows to safeguard PAN during transmission over open, public networks:
 - Only trusted keys and certificates are accepted.
 - Certificates used to safeguard PAN during transmission over open, public networks are confirmed as valid and are not expired or revoked. *This bullet is a best practice until its effective date; refer to applicability notes below for details.*
 - The protocol in use supports only secure versions or configurations and does not support fallback to, or use of insecure versions, algorithms, key sizes, or implementations.